Nature Adventure Camp Instructor

-- Co-Lead with the Environmental Teen Leader’s staff; you would lead the Nature Adventure Camp and co-lead with the Environmental Teen Leader’s staff;
+- Lead the Nature Adventure Camp and co-lead with the Environmental Teen Leader’s staff

-- Have the physical ability to walk over unimproved terrain and to assist campers in an emergency; operate with daily exposure to the sun and heat and varying weather conditions;
+- Have the physical ability to walk over unimproved terrain and to assist campers in an emergency

-- Communicate with campers, parents, and the staff team in an age-appropriate, non-threatening manner;
+- Communicate with campers, parents, and the staff team in an age-appropriate manner

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications: